TU Dresden

 Fraunhofer Institute for Reliability and Microintegration-All-Silicon System Integration

-The IZM-ASSID is developing application-specific integration solutions for microelectronic systems (System in Package – SiP) in the application field of Internet of Things (IoT) as well as others under the usage of Wafer Level Technology.
-R&D services for customers from industry include process development, material evaluation and qualification, prototyping, low-volume manufacturing as well as process transfer.
+Fraunhofer IZM-ASSID develops application-specific integration solutions for microelectronic systems in the application field of Internet of Things (IoT) using wafer-level packaging technologies.
+The range of services includes process development, material evaluation and qualification, prototyping, low-manufacturing and process transfer.

 Tel.0351 7955720 Fax+49-30-46403-606 Webwww.izm.fraunhofer.de/de/abteilungen/high_density_interconnectwaferlevelpackaging.html